 Volunteer at Plimoth Plantation

 Thank you for your interest in volunteering with us!
 With opportunities ranging from one-time projects or events to several shifts per week on the living history sites, there is truly something for everyone who wants to contribute time and talents to the Museum.
 Whether putting in many hours of training to become a Museum Guide, weeding gardens, directing guests in the Visitor Center, helping with marine maintenance or stuffing envelopes for a mailing, volunteers are vitally important to operating our world-class institution.
-After attending an information session to learn about the available opportunities, you will be invited to complete an online application and attend volunteer orientation and training sessions.

 Already a Volunteer?